Huygens synchronisation of three clocks equidistant from each other

 \subsection{The Andronov model for an isolated clock}

-We recall here the model for the sake of completeness of this article.
-Assuming that dry friction predominates in the internal metal pieces of the clock and the viscous damping is not predominant, using the angular coordinate $q$, the differential equation governing the isolated pendulum clock is
+We revisit the model that assumes the prevalence of dry friction within the internal metal components of the clock, with viscous damping playing a secondary role.
+Using the angular coordinate $q$, the differential equation governing the isolated pendulum clock is given by

-where $\mu>0$ is the dry friction coefficient and $\operatorname*{sign}\left( x\right) $ is the classical function taking the value $-1$ at $x<0$ and $1$ at $x>0$.
-In \cite{And} it was considered that, in each cycle, the escape mechanism gives to the pendulum a fixed amount of normalized kinetic energy $\frac{h^{2}}{2}$ so to compensate the loss of kinetic energy occurred because of the dry friction in each complete cycle.
-This transfer of kinetic energy is called a \textit{kick}.
-The origin is fixed so that the kick is given precisely when $q=-\mu$.
-The phase portrait is shown in Fig. $1$.
+where $\mu>0$ represents the dry friction coefficient, and $\operatorname*{sign}\left( x\right) $ is the classical function that takes the value $-1$ for $x<0$ and $1$ for $x>0$.
+In \cite{And}, it was considered that during each cycle, the escape mechanism imparts a fixed amount of normalized kinetic energy $\frac{h^{2}}{2}$ to the pendulum, thus compensating for the kinetic energy loss caused by dry friction in each complete cycle.
+This transfer of kinetic energy is termed a "kick."
+The origin is positioned so that the kick is given precisely when $q=-\mu$.
+The phase portrait is depicted in Fig. $1$.

-As in \cite{OlMe}, with initial conditions $q\left( t=0\right) =-\mu$ and $\dot{q}\left( t=0\right) =v_{0}$, a Poincar\'{e} section \cite{Bir} is represented vol. II, page 268) as the half line $q=-\mu^{+}$ and $\dot{q}>0$ \cite{And}.
-The symbol $+$ means that we are considering that the section is taken immediately after the kick.
-Due to friction during a complete cycle, a loss of velocity $-4\mu$ occurs.
-By considering the velocity, $v_{n}=\dot {q}\left( 2n\pi^{+}\right) $, at the Poincar\'{e} section in each cycle, the non-linear discrete dynamical system \cite{And} is obtained
+Similar to \cite{OlMe}, with initial conditions $q\left( t=0\right) =-\mu$ and $\dot{q}\left( t=0\right) =v_{0}$, a Poincaré section (see vol. II, page 268, of \cite{Bir}) is defined as the half line $q=-\mu^{+}$ and $\dot {q}>0$ \cite{And}.
+The symbol $+$ indicates that we are considering the section immediately after the kick.
+Due to friction over a complete cycle, a velocity reduction of $-4\mu$ takes place.
+By evaluating the velocity, $v_{n}=\dot{q}\left( 2n\pi^{+}\right) $, at the Poincaré section in each cycle, the non-linear discrete dynamical system \cite{And} is derived as